GabrielPazinatto/Graph-Traversals/README.md

 <img width ="500" height = "500" src ="https://github.com/GabrielPazinatto/Graph-Traversals/assets/133925406/698533c8-6620-4565-abff-1fb3bddfd0ce">
 </p>

-For the graph above [^2] the order in which the vertexes are visited is:
+For the graph above [^2] the order in which the vertices are visited is:
 * DFS: [0, 1, 6, 7, 3, 2, 4, 5]
 * BFS: [0, 1, 2, 6, 3, 4, 7, 5]